 Using Customer Emotions

-This sounds somewhat cruel but you will soon find out when taking bets as a bookie, even the most methodical of gamblers cave into emotion.
+This sounds somewhat cruel but you will soon find out that when taking bets as a bookie, even the most methodical of gamblers cave into emotion.
 It may be that their favorite team is playing, or a friend’s son is getting their first outing in college football.
 As a bookmaker, it is up to you to capitalize.

 While you can’t predict everything, you do know the local teams people will be betting for.
 You can use this to your advantage, weighing the odds in your favor.

 Unless you have a huge amount of capital to put into a marketing plan, then your customer base will start out pretty small.
-People either become a bookie to direct friends and family through their own sportsbook, or they already bet with a different bookie and just want to make extra cash.
+People either become a bookie to direct friends and family through their own sportsbooks, or they already bet with a different bookie and just want to make extra cash.

 In either situation, starting with friends and family is the best way to go.
 Let people who bet in your immediate circle know you have opened a business.
 All you have to do is follow and match the lines that major gambling platforms are following and they are more likely to put on the bet with you than the other company.